Computational quantum transport: a scattering approach perspective: Selected applications

 We have now completed the technical part of this review where we presented the mathematical formalisms and the associated algorithms used to make actual numerical calculations.
-We are left to discuss how these techniques are used for real world applications.
+We are left to discuss how these techniques are used for real-world applications.
 Numerical quantum transport calculations are by now very common in a wide variety of fields ranging from molecular electronics through spintronics to nanoelectronics.
-They are applied in the study of devices made of semiconductors, graphene, topological materials, superconductors, and various combinations thereof.
-We shall not attempt to review all these applications but will confine ourselves to selecting a few examples that we find either important or illustrative.
-Such a choice is necessarily subjective.
+Like any numerical tool, numerical quantum transport can play different roles: It can be used to support an analytical theory, can test the validity of a hypothesis, can explore the behavior of a system to gain understanding through numerical experiments, or can predict effects that are later observed in experiment.

+In this section, we will present selected success stories of numerical quantum transport calculations, i.e., applications where it has played a pivotal role.
+In doing so, we hope to give the reader a sense of the breadth of applications numerical quantum transport is used for in practice.
+We want to showcase the kind of questions it can help answer, but also highlight some potential pitfalls and limitations.
+The choice of examples is necessarily subjective, and we will frequently refer to other reviews.